alexandreroman/dbcheck/README.md

  - `dbcheck.query`: SQL query to run for validating a connection (optional)
  - `dbcheck.driver`: FQCN of the JDBC driver (optional)

-Set these properties by using System properties when invokinq the JAR file.
+Set these properties by using System properties when invoking the JAR file.

-Example: `java -Ddbcheck.url=jdbc:hsqldb:hsql://dbhost -Ddbcheck.user=SA -Ddbcheck.password=whocares "-Ddbcheck.query=SELECT COUNT(*) FROM users" dbcheck-VERSION.jar`
+Example: `java -Ddbcheck.url=jdbc:hsqldb:hsql://dbhost -Ddbcheck.user=SA -Ddbcheck.password=whocares "-Ddbcheck.query=SELECT COUNT(*) FROM users" -jar dbcheck-VERSION.jar`

 Since this app is using [Spring Boot](http://spring.io/projects/spring-boot), you may need to set [additional properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html),